ntaylor0000/google-data-analytics-professional-certificate/2 - Ask Questions to Make Data-Driven Decisions/Module 1/README.md

 **File Summary**
-- Test your knowledge on crafting effective questions (Practice Quiz: 100%)
+- Test your knowledge on taking action with data(Practice Quiz: 100%)
 - Test your knowledge on solving problems with data (Practice Quiz: 100%)
 - Module 1 challenge (Graded Quiz: 100%)